brawer/cadaref/README.md

 got documented on a paper map.
 Likewise, as in the image above, changes to building footprints were documented in a similar way.
 Today, this record keeping is fully digital, but the City of Zürich still has about 100K paper maps in its archive.
-This collection documents a significant part of the city’s construction history.
+This maps collection documents a significant part of the city’s construction history.

 To preserve this heritage, the archive was scanned to PDF, and then